(Mock up "how-to" ideas and a variety of covers created using this system for actual book covers, so keep scrolling down)

 3. In your graphics program, create a 6"x9" format for the cover

 4. Drop the royalty free graphic in the cover format and resize it to fit.
 It doesn't have to cover the entire 6x9.
-You could use it on just part of the cover or use a series of smaller pictures down the side (see examples in the covers of the books available here)
+You could use it on just part of the cover or use a series of smaller pictures down the side (see examples in the covers of the books below)

 6. Save in 300 pdi .jpg size